The Top 50 Best Football Teams of All Time

 9. Spain 2007-12

 In the past Spain were football's extraordinary underachievers, however, at Euro 2008 everything met up.
-Joining a formerly divergent squad, Luis Aragones harnessed possession-minded midfielders like Xavi, Iniesta, Silva, and Cesc Fabregas, and wedded the tasteful to the athletic as La Roja made sure about the title.
+Joining a formerly divergent squad, Luis Aragones harnessed possession-minded midfielders like Xavi, Iniesta, Silva, and Cesc Fabregas ensure the trophy.
 They made a great job in three competition triumphs in succession at Euro 2012.

 8. Liverpool 1975-84